splunk/observability-workshop/content/en/s4r/9-custom-dashboard/1-custom-dashboard.md

 ---
-title: Dashboard introduction
+title: Dashboard Introduction
 linkTitle: 1.
-Dashboard introduction
+Dashboard Introduction
 weight: 9
 ---

-### WIP WIP WIP WIP WIP

-Flow:
+As we already saved some useful log charts in a dashboard in the Log observer exercise, we are going to extend that dashboard.
+{{% notice title="Exercise" style="green" icon="running" %}}

-1. Go back to your war room dashboard with the two log charts
+* Go back to your dashboard with the two log charts, by clicking on **Dashboards*, and select your dashboard group from the linked dashboards at the bottom of the page.

+{{% /notice %}}

 2. It can use a bit more information, so let's add request rate charts and Error rate charts.
 3. Revisit APM, Select explore, and select the payment service.
 4. Select the Dashboard option on the top right of the screen.